What is OIBDA?

 Publicly traded companies are required to prepare earnings reports every quarter of the year, detailing the revenue it earned during the period, the expenses incurred, and the amount that remained as profit.
 The reports are provided to stockholders and investors, and companies use them to attract potential investors.

 The standard calculation of net income using other methods such as EBITDA takes into account all expenses and deductions that dramatically lower the taxable income of the company.
 Therefore, the OIBDA earnings are almost always higher than the earnings calculated using other accounting methods.
-The higher earnings will not only please the shareholders and investors but also show the true value of the company and how the value changes from one quarter to another.
+The higher earnings will not only please the shareholders and investors but also show the true value of the company and how earnings results change from one quarter to another.

 Advantages of OIBDA

-The OIBDA method gives a higher earnings figure for a given year compared to other accounting methods.
+The OIBDA method gives a higher earnings figure for a given year compared to other earnings calculations.
 It is mainly because the method excludes non-operating expenses, which reduce overall revenues.
-Stockholders and potential investors are interested in a company with higher earnings since it means increased value in their investments.
+Stockholders and potential investors will need to compare earnings using the same calculation method across periods to get a reading on earnings trends.

 Disadvantages of OIBDA